 Grab a container of yogurt after a workout for extra hydration and faster muscle repair; sip it as part of a smoothie when you’re feeling under the weather to help strengthen your immune system; and indulge in at least one serving a day for a healthier colon; quicker vitamin absorption; protection against gastrointestinal infections; potentially reduced risks of osteoporosis, high cholesterol, and hypertension; and an increased ability to lose weight and keep it off.

-With so many prospective health benefits, it’s easy to understand why reaching for a brightly colored container of yogurt is a smart idea.
+With so many prospective health benefits, it’s easy to understand why reaching for a brightly colored container is a smart idea.
 But don’t be fooled—not all yogurts contain equal amounts of nutrients.
 Your best bet is to stick with plain yogurt, which contains more calcium, twice the amount of proteins, no added sugar, and half the calories than other varieties that have added fruit or other sweeteners.
-Plain yogurt also contains good bacteria, or probiotics, that are responsible for most of the health benefits associated with yogurt consumption.
+It also contains good bacteria, or probiotics, that are responsible for most of the health benefits associated with yogurt consumption.
 Check the container to make sure the label says “live and active cultures,” or that live cultures are listed among the ingredients before you buy.

 Now that you know just how much your body will benefit from eating yogurt, we thought we’d make it easy for you to get started.
 Try out a few of these delectable recipes and let yogurt become an important part of your daily diet today.